Prevent Water Backflow

-- Second, protect yourself by installing inexpensive backflow protection devices on all hoses and threaded faucets in your home.
+- Protect yourself by installing inexpensive backflow protection devices on all hoses and threaded faucets in your home.
 These devices are available at hardware and home improvement stores for about $4-10 each.
 Backflow vacuum breakers provide safety valves that prevent liquids from flowing backwards into a hose or faucet.

-MDEQ brochure describing backflow cross connection problems and solutions (2-page PDF)
+The EGLE brochure (PDF) describing backflow cross connection problems and solutions can also be very helpful.